DexterNeuf/lyric-sheet/README.md

 ## Installation
 Clone the repo.

-Move to the file location and use the package manager [npm] in both the server and client folder to install the correct dependencies
+Move to the file location and use the package manager [npm] in both the server and client folder and playback server to install the correct dependencies
 ```bash
 npm install
 ```